Jordan Shimmell: Seniors

 On turning 17, Shimmell began competing in the open-class of USA Boxing (the experienced boxers ages 17–34).
 In his first open-class tournament, he won the 2006 Michigan State Tournament.
 A few months later in 2006, he competed in his first Golden Gloves tournament and won the Western Michigan Golden Gloves, the Michigan Golden Gloves.

 He was the runner-up in the 2006 National Golden Gloves in the heavyweight (201 pound) division.
 He lost a 3–2 split decision to the defending champion Eric Fields who was the Golden Boy award winner for the most outstanding boxer of the tournament in both the 2005 and 2006 National Golden Gloves Tournament of Champions.

 In the first Midwestern Trials held in Cincinnati, Ohio, in April 2007, Shimmell won the heavyweight (201 pound) championship.
 He again won the Michigan Golden Gloves tournament in 2007, but an injury hindered him in the 2007 National Golden Gloves Tournament of Champions.
 In June 2007, at the U.S. Championships, Shimmell lost a 12–11 decision to Quantis Graves, missing the chance to compete in the United States Olympic Trials for the 2008 Olympics.
 Graves went on to become the runner-up at the United States Olympic Trials.

 Shimmell won the 1st World Golden Gloves Tournament of Champions in November 2007.
 He defeated Jamie Power of Ireland in the semi-finals on a 5–0 unanimous decision and went on to knock out Mike McDonagh of Great Britain in the second round.
 He won by RSCH-2 and received the Championship belt for the 201-pound division.
 The World Golden Gloves tournament was held at the Grand Casino in Hinckley, Minnesota.

 In 2009, he won both the Golden Gloves and the US championships at the age of 20.
 In 2010, Shimmell was the National Golden Gloves runner-up losing a very close split decision in the finals.
 In June 2011, Shimmell returned to the top, winning his 2nd USA Boxing National Championships gold medal in three years (2009 & 2011).

 Shimmell won each bout along the way and once again become the #1 amateur heavyweight in the United States by scores of 14–8 (finals), 19–7 (semi-finals), 18–12 (quarter-finals) and 12–5 (preliminaries).

+Personal life

+Shimmell lives in Hudsonville, Michigan, United States.